jaumereverte/dt-host-automatically-enablement/README.md

 # DT-Host-Automated-Monitoring

-This repository will help you deploy a configuration that will activate and deactivate the monitoring of hosts inside your Environment based in a period of time.
-So for example it will activate monitoring during working hours and will deactivate after working hours.
-All configuration is deployed automatically using Dynatrace Terraform provider.
+This repository provides the necessary configuration to automate the activation and deactivation of host monitoring within your environment based on specified time periods.
+For instance, monitoring can be activated during working hours and deactivated afterward.
+The entire configuration process is automated using the Dynatrace Terraform provider.

+> [!NOTE]
-Be aware that this project is under construction and you will se changes.
+> Please note that this project is currently under development, and changes are expected.

 ## Getting started with Host Automated Monitoring

-In order to deploy correctly the Workflows, follow the next steps:
+To correctly deploy the workflows, follow these steps:

-1. Create a file <file_name>.tfvars, in this file you need to add the dt_env_url, dt_api_token, automation_client_id and automation_client_secret
+1. Create a `<file_name>.tfvars` file.
+In this file, you need to include the following variables: `dt_env_url`, `dt_api_token`, `automation_client_id`, and `automation_client_secret`.
-2. In the variables.tf adapt the different variables to adapt the script to your use case
+2. Modify the `variables.tf` file to adapt the script to your specific use case by setting the appropriate variables.
+These are the available variable for you to change: `hostFilterQuery`, `enableTime`, `disableTime`, `startDate` and `dt_owner`.
-3. Once you have done this changes, you have to use terraform to deploy the Workflows
+3. Once these changes are made, use Terraform to deploy the workflows:
-   - terraform init - will install the Dynatrace provider
+   - `terraform init` - Installs the Dynatrace provider.
-   - terraform plan - will show in console the changes that will happen inside your enviornment after using the Terraform
+   - `terraform plan` - Displays the proposed changes that will be applied to your environment.
-   - terraform apply - will apply the changes descrived in terraform plan
+   - `terraform apply` - Applies the changes described in the Terraform plan.

 ## Future improvements - TO DO

-- Use loop option from Dynatrace Javascript instead of looping in the same task
+- [] Implement the loop option in Dynatrace JavaScript instead of repeating the same task.
-- Have a second scenario to change the monitoring type
+- [] Develop an additional scenario to modify the monitoring type.
-- Group the two Workflows in only one
+- [] Consolidate the two workflows into a single workflow.
-- Create a execution rule to run workloads only workdays
+- [] Create an execution rule to run workloads only on workdays.

 Author: Jaume Reverte - jaume.reverte@dynatrace.com